 Santa Claus and his home in the North Pole are two Christmas staples.
 But who was Santa Claus?
 Where did he come from?
 The Santa Claus that is known and loved by many throughout the world is based on a bishop, Saint Nicholas, who lived during the 4th century.

 Saint Nicholas lived in a city named Myra, which is part of modern-day Turkey, and he was known for his giving and generous heart.
-There are many stories told about him, one of the most famous ones is about a poor man with three daughters.
+There are many stories told about him, one of the most famous ones is about a poor man with three daughters which explains where did stockings come from.
 The father had no money for the dowries for his daughters, resulting in little hope for them to ever get married.
 It is believed that Nicholas dropped a bag of gold down the man’s chimney, and the bag fell into one of the daughter’s stockings that had been hung beside the fire to dry.
 Thus the tradition of hanging stockings beside the fireplace was born!
 From then on, whenever someone received a surprise gift, it was always assumed that Saint Nicholas had given it.

 By the 1500s Saint Nicholas’ popularity began to wane, and for a time people tried to come up with other gift-givers, but nothing ever quite stuck.
 Eventually, different names began to be invented for the Saint.
 In the United Kingdom he became Father Christmas, in France Père Nöel, in other countries Christkind, and in early America, he was given the name of Kris Kringle which was an adaption from Christkind.
 For the Dutch settlers who came to America, they called him Sinterklaas, which gradually developed into today’s well-known name of Santa Claus.